j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Adept Talents.md

 ##### More Up My Sleeve
 You learn two additional **Tricks** of your choice.
 ##### Slippery
 When an attack misses you, you may move up to 2 spaces as a Reaction.
+This movement does not trigger any Reactions.
 ##### Sneaky Attack
 When you make an attack while [[Conditions & Statuses#Hidden|HIDDEN]], the attack deals an additional Td4 damage.
 ##### Resilient